 The reviewer may make comment on the request, and may require changes before the pull request can be merged.

 6. Merge Pull Request and Delete Branch Once reviews are complete and the pull request is approved, the repository owner can then merge the request into main.

 Once the PR has been merged delete the branch to keep the repository uncluttered.

-Your donation will support ongoing development and give you access to the PDF version of this book.
+Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
-Copyright © 1995-2021 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0
+Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0